Jon-Burnett-code/Data_Engineering_Projects/SQL Data Warehouse Project/README.md

-# Project 1: SQL Data Warehouse Project
+# Project 1: SQL Data Warehouse Project (Part 1)
-Welcome to my Data Warehouse Project, this project demonstates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+Welcome to my Data Warehouse Project, I completed this project by following along with the YouTube video by datawithbara https://www.youtube.com/watch?v=9GVqKuTVANE&t=12469s, this project builds a Data Warehouse in SQL by using the medallion architecture.

 ## Project Requirements